Broadcasting colourings on trees. A combinatorial view: Introduction

-It is believed we can have approximate\footnote{With a reasonable accuracy} random colouring of $G_{n,m}$ in the whole regime of non-reconstruction.
-Recently, the author of this paper in \cite{mysampling} suggested a new algorithm for sampling colourings of $G_{n,m}$ with constant expected degree.
-Interestingly enough the accuracy of the algorithm depends directly on non-reconstruction conditions.
-The idea there is that we first remove edges of $G_{n,m}$ until it becomes so simple that we can take a random colouring in polynomial time.
-Then, we {\em rebuild} the graph by adding the deleted edges one by one while at the same time we {\em update the colouring} of some vertices so as the colouring of the graph with the added edge to remain random.
+It is believed that we can approximately randomly colour $G(n,m)$ efficiently for $k$ down to the dynamic phase transition threshold, i.e. $k=(1+\epsilon)d/\ln d$.
+Recently, the author of this paper in \cite{mysampling} suggested a new algorithm for sampling colourings of $G(n,m)$ with constant expected degree.
+Inte\-re\-sting\-ly enough the accuracy of the algorithm depends directly on non-reconstruction conditions.
+The idea there is that we first remove edges of $G(n,m)$ until it becomes so simple that we can take a random colouring in polynomial time.
+Then, we {\em rebuild} the graph by adding the deleted edges one by one while at the same time we {\em update the colouring}.
+I.e. whenever a new edge is inserted some vertices' colouring is updated so that the colouring of the resulting graph remains random.
 This algorithm requires at least $(2+\epsilon)d$ colours.
-However, since its accuracy depends on non-reconstruction conditions it is reasonable to expect that we can have an improvement by requiring even less colours.
+However, since its accuracy depends on non-reconstruction conditions it is reasonable to expect that we can have an improvement by using even less colours.
 The algorithm does not exploit fully its dependency on non-reconstruction due to its colouring {\em update rule}.
 A new, improved, update rule is needed.
 Such an improvement could possibly reduce the minimum number of colours that the algorithm requires down to $(1+\epsilon) d/\ln d$.
 Very good candidates for improved updating rules are couplings as the one we present here.
-Of course so as to use it for sampling it requires solving non-trivial technical issues (which go beyond \cite{GershMont,Restrepo}).
-The close relation between random colourings of $d$-regular trees and the random colourings of $G_{n,m}$ with expected degree $d$ suggests that such an extension is a reasonable thing to ask.
-The situation is very similar if someone considers sampling colourings of random $d$-regular graphs.

-\begin{remark} \em Of course, there are other approaches for sampling colouring that vary from combinatorial ones (e.g. Markov Chain Monte Carlo \cite{old-GnpSampling,mossel-colouring-gnp}) to numerical ones (e.g. Belief propagation \cite{TCS-sampling}).
-However, it seems that the setting in \cite{mysampling} is substantially easier to analyse for $k$ being a small function of $d$. \end{remark}